AN IMMERSIVE, DYNAMIC HERBALISM COURSE

 Folks who want to experience the plants and the land through the seasons.

 Folks interested in witnessing a variety of plants and their life cycles and ideal harvesting times.

 The 5-day Immersion Herb Camp Cohort is best for:

 Folks who live further away from Ithaca, NY and would need to fly or drive for many hours to attend.

 Folks interested in having time to explore the Finger Lakes area during an exceptionally beautiful time of year.

 Folks wanting to experience rustic on-farm camping (staying off site is also an option although not included in the course fees)

 Classes take place on an abundant, beautiful, and regenerative organic farm that specializes in growing and drying herbs.
 The farm is an inspiration!

 Classes are held outside, in nature and in all types of weather.
 A rustic farmhouse and a greenhouse are available in case of inclement weather.

-Lunch is a celebration of the season!
+Meals are a celebration of the season!
 Featuring delicious local and organic fare and herbal teas.